samaaron/gen-art/README.md

-# Generative Art - clj-processing translations
+w# Generative Art - clj-processing translations

 Key examples from the book Generative Art by Matt Pearson translated from Processing into clj-processing